pupil-labs/hmd-eyes/unity_pupil_plugin_vr/README.md

 ## Setup

 1. Make sure that you have [Pupil Capture or Pupil Service](https://github.com/pupil-labs/pupil/releases/latest) on a Linux, macOS, or Windows 10 machine.
-2. The Unity3D sample project contains three scenes: `pupil_plugin/Calibration.unity` and `Market Scene Demo/2D Calibration Demo.unity` respectively `Market Scene Demo/3D Calibration Demo.unity`
+2. The Unity3D sample project contains multiple scenes: `pupil_plugin/Calibration.unity`, `pupil_plugin/Blink.unity`, `Market Scene Demo/2D Calibration Demo.unity`, `Market Scene Demo/3D Calibration Demo.unity`, `Market Scene Demo/Heatmap.unity` and `Market Scene Demo/SphericalVideo.unity`
+3. The former two represent barebone examples with an implementation of the calibration process (needed for gaze tracking) and a simpler variant that accesses Pupil to get blink information
-3. The former contains only the `PupilGazeTracker` gameobject - which lets you adapt settings - and can be used to test the calibration process.
-The latter two serve as a starting point on how the eye tracking can be implemented with either a 2D or 3D calibration.
+4. The latter ones are all based on the market scene assets available for free on the Unity Asset Store and serve as a starting point on how eye tracking can be implemented with either a 2D or 3D calibration
+5. Before you start any scene, make sure you either have Pupil Capture already running or that the path to Pupil Service is set correctly.
-4. On Windows 10 and with the standard project settings, the path is set to `C:/Program Files/Pupil Service/pupil_service.exe`.
+6. On Windows 10 and with the standard project settings, the path is set to `C:/Program Files/Pupil Service/pupil_service.exe`.
 If you have a different setup, please adapt it as follows

 ## Changing standard settings via PupilGazeTracker
 1. Connection